rgerum/unofficial-duolingo-stories/README.md

 # Unofficial Duolingo Stories
-This project brings the official Duolingo Stories to new languages, translated by a community efford.
+This project brings the official Duolingo Stories to new languages, translated by a community effort.

-It is not an offocial product of Duolingo, nor is there any plan to integrate it into their platform or app.
+It is not an official product of Duolingo, nor is there any plan to integrate it into their platform or app.

 It is hosted at www.duostories.org and reproduces the story experience from the official Duolingo stories.